kevinbrockhayden/LeetCode/README.md

 # LeetCode
 Real Readable Solutions to LeetCode Problems
+Problems solved in Python, C++, and Java
+Typically beats over 90% of Users